 Note: The benefits of journaling are well documented, ranging from reducing stress and enhancing your mood to increasing motivation and improving your physical well-being.
 Plus, writing down what you want for yourself not only makes it feel real, but you’ll also begin to behave in a way that helps it become real.
 As motivational speaker Les Brown says: “Where your focus goes, your energy flows.”

-Elizabeth Kemler is a seasoned curriculum designer, social entrepreneur, performer, and mental health advocate with 25 years of experience supporting the development of clients’ communication skills, social-emotional competence, and mental health, through dynamic programming, courses, and wellness-based goods and services.
+Elizabeth Kemler is a seasoned curriculum designer, social entrepreneur, performer and mental health advocate.
+She has 25 years of experience supporting the development of clients’ communication skills, social-emotional competence, and mental health through dynamic programming, courses and wellness-based goods and services.